Your Guide to Choosing the Perfect HOA Manager in South Orange County

 -

-“What makes your company different from other HOA management companies in South Orange County?”
+“What sets your company apart from all of the other HOA management companies in South Orange County?

 -

-“How do you stay updated on changes to California HOA law?”
+“How do you keep current on updates to California HOA law?

 -

-Pay attention not just to what they say, but how they say it.
+Listen not only to what they say but how they say it.
 Do they listen well?
 Are they enthusiastic?
-Do they seem genuinely interested in partnering with your community?
+Do they seem like they are truly interested in teaming up with your community?

 Checking References Thoroughly

 Don’t skip this step!
-Call the references provided, especially those from similar South OC communities.
+Call the references they give, especially other homes in similar South OC communities.

-Ask Specific Questions: “How responsive is the manager?”
-“Are the financial reports clear and timely?”
-“How do they handle difficult situations?”
-“Have they helped improve the community?”
-“Were there any surprises with fees?”
+- Use Specific Questions: “How‚ attentive is the manager?
+“Do the financial statements make sense and come when they’re supposed to come?
+“How do they deal with tough scenarios?”
+“Are they making a contribution to the community?
+“Were there any surprises around fees?”
 “Would you hire them again?”

 Red Flags: Choosing a South Orange County HOA Management Company